noblereign/ResoniteRSEPostExtensions/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that adds more posting options to [ResoniteScreenshotExtensions](https://github.com/hantabaru1014/ResoniteScreenshotExtensions).

-Currently allows you to add multiple Discord webhooks.
+Currently allows you to:
+- Add multiple Discord webhooks
+- Upload and share to Misskey-based fediverse software

 Planned:
  - Fediverse
-   - *key family (Misskey, Sharkey, Iceshrimp-js)
    - Mastodon?
  - Fluxer
  - GalleVR